 Members of WAZA meet annually and collaborate on issues of mutual interest including Global Species Management Plans (GSMP); plans of collaborative management for specific species with a globally agreed set of goals.
 Zoos SA are contributors to GSMPs for Sumatran Tiger, Red Panda and Goodfellow’s Tree Kangaroo.

 The Zoo and Aquarium Association (ZAA) is the peak body representing the zoo and aquarium community throughout Australasia.
 The association directly supports zoos in a holistic approach to conservation breeding incorporating their specialist skills in breeding and husbandry in conjunction with visitor education, scientific research and support for field conservation.

 ZAA coordinates the Australasian Species Management Program (ASMP) which provides coordinated management and planning recommendations for species residing in member institutions.
 The program is run through a series of voluntary position holders working in member zoos.
 Zoos SA are contributors to ASMP for Black-winged Stilt, White-browed Woodswallow, Greater Bilby, Yellow-footed Rock-wallaby, Black-flanked Rock-wallaby, South Australian Mainland Tammar Wallaby, Australian Sea Lion, Ghost Bat, and Southern Hairy-nosed Wombat.

 Zoos SA Conservation Fund

-The Zoos SA Conservation Fund is generated from reserving 10% of the revenue taken through our engaging Behind the Scene Animal Experiences, donations and fundraising efforts throughout the year.
+The Zoos SA Conservation Fund is generated from revenue taken from our Behind the Scenes Animal Experiences, donations and fundraising efforts throughout the year.
 The fund is used to support our conservation programs both within and beyond our gates.